As we all know and lament, sizing can vary widely from brand to brand. Here’s how things work at Aqua Underwear!

 Don’t have a measuring tape?
 Try using a string, phone charger cord etc. to wrap around your body, then measure that along a ruler.

-Get one!
 You can order a measuring tape online, or look for them at any craft, fabric or sewing store.
-Many grocery stores even carry them in the home goods or office supply areas.
-If you’re local to Salt Lake City, we’re also happy to leave one for you to pick up at Under the Umbrella Bookstore, where we have a consignment rack.
+Many grocery stores also carry them in the home goods or office supply areas.